flash62au/WiTcontroller/README.md

 ### Additional / optional menu select commands

-// e.g. "*1" will open the add loco menu screen
-// e.g. "*1999#" will select loco 999 and return you to the throttle screen
-// e.g. "*2#*1888#*1999#" will drop the current locos, then select locos 888 and 999 and return you to the throttle screen

 Up to 11 custom menu commands can be assigned to the additional buttons.

 These can be any legitimate menu character sequence.
 Each can can contain multiple commands.